ankitects/anki/docs/development.md

 ```

 The generated wheel paths will be printed as the build completes.
 You can then install them by copying the paths into a pip install command.
-Follow the steps in the "Pre-built Python wheels" section above, but replace the
+Follow the steps [on the beta site](https://betas.ankiweb.net/#via-pypipip), but replace the
-"pip install aqt" line with something like:
+`pip install --upgrade --pre aqt[qt6]` line with something like:

 ```
-pip install --upgrade bazel-dist/*.whl
+pyenv/bin/pip install --upgrade bazel-dist/*.whl
 ```

-On Windows you'll need to list out the filenames manually.
+(On Windows you'll need to list out the filenames manually instead of using a wildcard).

 You'll also need to install PyQt:

 ```
-$ pip3 install pyqt6 pyqt6-webengine
+$ pyenv/bin/pip install pyqt6 pyqt6-webengine
 ```

 or

 ```
-$ pip3 install pyqt5 pyqtwebengine
+$ pyenv/bin/pip install pyqt5 pyqtwebengine
 ```

-### Wheels on Linux
+## Freeing Space

+The build process will download about a gigabyte of dependencies, and produce
+about 6 gigabytes of temporary files.
+Once you've created the wheels, you can
+remove the other files to free up space if you wish.

+-   `bazel clean --expunge` will remove the generated files, freeing up most
+    of the space.
+The files are usualy stored in a subdir of ~/.cache/bazel/
+-   `rm -rf ~/.cache/bazel*` will remove the cached downloads as well, requiring
+    them to be redownloaded if you want to build again.
+-   `rm -rf ~/.cache/{yarn,pip}` will remove the shared pip and yarn caches that
+    other apps may be using as well.

+## Building with Docker

-Linux users can build using instructions above, or they can optionally [build
+Linux users can build using the instructions above, or they can optionally [build
 via Docker](../scripts/docker/README.md).

 On Linux, the generated Anki wheel will have a filename like: